The new United Club℠ Infinite Card launched boasting a generous rewards rate and numerous perks for frequent flyers – but a steep annual fee.

 How does the new card compare to the United Club Card?

 While the Chase United Club Card will no longer be available, the Chase United Club Infinite can be considered a strong replacement.
-Though the annual fee on the new card is higher, so are the rewards rate and sign-up bonus.
+Though the annual fee on the new card is higher, so is the rewards rate.
 Additionally, the United Club Infinite card introduces a few new perks, such as an up to $100 credit for TSA Precheck or Global Entry and a 25% discount on onboard purchases.

 Note that the Chase United Club cardholders will not be automatically migrated to the new product.
 However, you may be eligible to call Chase and ask for a product change.